AMWA-TV/info-006/docs/Controller implementation.md

 This section provides guidance in select focus areas required for controller implementations.

+The basic controller workflow follows the diagram below where individual steps are detailed in the following subsections.

 | ![Basic controller sequence](images/basic-controller-sequence.png) |
 |:--:|
 | _**Basic controller sequence**_ |